stripes stripes

 Recognition

 A blog was posted about Siła-Nowicka’s 100th birthday, which was when she first was noted for her longevity.
-She has been reported consistently from her 105th birthday onwards, due to her activism and her husband’s notability.
+She was reported consistently from her 105th birthday onwards, due to her activism and her husband’s notability.
 For her 109th birthday, Siła-Nowicka received congratulations from Andrzej Duda, the President of Poland.